 Keeping track of the number of transfusions you have received and certain laboratory results, such as hemoglobin and ferritin levels, can help you in a number of ways.
-You will be able to monitor the level of hemoglobin that causes you symptoms and how often you need transfusions.
+You will be able to monitor the level of hemoglobin that causes your symptoms and how often you need transfusions.
 Knowing how many transfusions you've had will help in talking with your doctor, nurse, and other health care providers about your risk for iron overload and how best to treat your symptoms.
 The Treatment and Transfusion Tracker (see: My MDS Plan) provides a useful tool to track laboratory results, transfusions, other treatments for your MDS, and any symptoms you may be having.
-Regardless of whether or not you're receiving treatment for iron overload, you should keep a record of all transfusions, your blood type, and any antibodies in the blood.
-If you're receiving iron chelation therapy, keep track of your transfusions, ferritin levels, and any testing for iron overload or chelation therapy (see: My MDS Plan).
+Regardless of whether or not you're receiving treatment for iron overload, you should keep a record of all transfusions, ferritin levels, and any testing for iron overload or chelation therapy (see: My MDS Plan).
 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain laboratory or radiology tests to monitor the effects of your chelation therapy.